Smicat/itoyon/README.md

-Do something meaningful, keep exploring and innovating, until the end of our life.
-All rivers run into sea, keep pioneering and far-reaching.
+All rivers run into sea, keep pioneering and far-reaching, meanwhile, keep exploring and innovating.